Anujc2685/CT08DM160-CloudComputing-Internship/README.md

 This repository contains all the tasks and deliverables for the Cloud Computing Internship at CODTECH IT SOLUTIONS PVT.LTD, completed by ANUJ CHOUDHARY (Intern ID: CT08DM160).
 The tasks include setting up cloud storage, monitoring cloud applications, designing multi-cloud architectures, and implementing cloud security.

 This repository contains all the tasks and deliverables for the Cloud Computing Internship at CODTECH IT SOLUTIONS PVT.LTD, completed ANUJ CHOUDHARY (Intern ID: CT08DM160) .
-The internship spanned 8 weeks from June 11th, 2025, to August 11th, 2025, focusing on practical learning and skill development in cloud computing technologies.
+The internship spanned 8 weeks from May 20th, 2025, to July 20th, 2025, focusing on practical learning and skill development in cloud computing technologies.

 ## Tasks Overview:
 ### Task 1: Create and Configure Cloud Storage on AWS S3